phatograph/blog-octopress/source/_posts/2013-06-07-angelhackbkk.markdown

   <img src="https://dl.dropbox.com/s/u9oyjchsyxpkcpf/2556-06-07_at_4.25.32_PM.png" style="max-width: 500px" />
 </p>

-I had a change to attend a first time [Angelhack in Bangkok](http://www.hackathon.io/angelhack39) arranged on [Sat 1 to Sun 2, June 2013](http://www.hackathon.io/angelhack39/schedules), at the Bangkok University (Kluaynamthai campus).
+I had a change to attend a first time [AngelHack in Bangkok](http://www.hackathon.io/angelhack39) arranged on [Sat 1 to Sun 2, June 2013](http://www.hackathon.io/angelhack39/schedules), at the Bangkok University (Kluaynamthai campus).
 It was a fun event.
 Many developers, designers and businesspersons